 | Principal | $895 | 28% |

-Key insight: Early in your mortgage, most payments go to interest.
+Key insight: Early in your mortgage, most payments go to interest, not equity.

 The "Rent Is Throwing Away Money" Myth